 In this scenario, the tester has to test all the features in all the releases since adding the modules may impact old/existing code.

-More specifically, the purpose of regression testing is to verify that modifications in the software or the environment have not caused unintended adverse side effects and that the system still meets its requirements.
+More specifically, the purpose of this technique is to verify that modifications in the software or the environment have not caused unintended adverse side effects and that the system still meets its requirements.
 It is common for organizations to have a regression test suite or regression test pack.
 This is a set of test cases that are specifically used for regression testing.
 They are designed to collectively exercise most functions (the most important ones) in a system but not test anyone in detail.
 It is appropriate to have a regression test suite at every level of testing (component testing, integration testing, system testing, etc.).

 Every time we test, we should follow the below procedure to ensure the system/software is working properly: